IFTTT: A Digital Secretary for Physical Educators

 to transfer every iMessage I send to IFTTT with #reflect directly to my reflection notebook.
 I find this to be a helpful tool when I am in the middle of teaching and quickly want to make a reflection about something that has occurred within class that I can improve on.
 I then access all of my reflection information at the end of the day in Evernote.

-another recipe set up that will send me a text on the day of event to remind me.
+Lastly, I find that during my day important tasks may slip my mind.
+I found a recipe that allows me to iMessage events to specific days on my Google Calendar using the tag #cal.
+After the event has been put on my calendar, I then have another recipe set up that will send me a text on the day of event to remind me.
 This allows me to quickly add meetings and tasks to my calendar and then be reminded of them all without having to access my Google Calendar.

 This is great Collin.
 I was really just thinking the other day to myself – how can I better reflect on a variety of things during and right after each class efficiently with a digital platform.
 Thanks for your efforts and explanation (and reading my mind) 🙂 – I am going to play with this and some recipes.